-If any of these are found, tag them immediately and notify the Facilities Department or Engineering Department or Biomedical Engineering Department.
+If any of these are found, tag them immediately and notify a staff member.
 DO NOT USE DEFECTIVE EQUIPMENT.
 Make sure that long cords are rolled up or otherwise secured where possible and don't ever roll beds or equipment over power cords.
 Last, NEVER PULL OUT A PLUG BY PULLING THE CORD - instead grasp the plug and pull firmly.